 The most common approach to custom data preparation may be none at all.
 MOLAP, ROLAP, or HOLAP cubes provide immediate “slice and dice” and calculation-based analyses for relational databases; but they are limited in their source scope and performance, and devoid of governance.
 Otherwise raw or virtual tables at rest, or data federated through a logical data warehouse, are often used as direct fodder for analytic processes or platforms.

-Among the tools designed to handle the issue in a DB-agnostic way is IRI CoSort, or the new Voracity platform that uses CoSort, MR2, Spark, Storm, or Tez to prepare data.
+Among the tools designed to handle the issue in a DB-agnostic way is IRI CoSort, or the larger IRI Voracity data management platform that uses CoSort or MR2, Spark, Spark Stream, Storm, or Tez in Hadoop to prepare data.
 They support multi-source data discovery, integration, migration, governance and analytics in both preparatory and presentation frameworks that are typically cheaper, easier to configure, and faster than specialty data preparation and legacy ETL tools.

 The benchmarks linked from the tabs in this section show a 2-20X improvement in time-to-visualization by using IRI data preparation software ahead of legacy BI tools and newer analytic platforms — all of which choke or die on big data.
 Beyond the proven power of this option are the established efficiencies of reusable data.
 Central data stores avoid handling overhead and synchronization problems that come from integrating data for every report.